ddrown/ntppcap/README.md

 The --subnets argument summarizes the clients into /24 (IPv4) and /64 (IPv6) subnets.

 This program shows the top 10 sources every minute, and every second shows a line with: "p" - packets, "c" - clients (really unique source IPs or Subnets), and "a" - average packets per unique source IP

+Defaults:

+ * interface = eth0
+ * filter = port 123 and udp

+--ipv4 and --ipv6 options change the filter to remove the reply traffic from the report